Public Pension Underfunding Hits $6 Trillion, But It Should Be Higher

 0

-That’s because unfunded pension liabilities affect the fiscal stability of entire states, millions of public employees, from teachers and firemen to city hall secretaries and anyone who works for state and county governments.
+That’s because unfunded pension liabilities affect the fiscal stability of entire states and millions of public employees, from teachers and firemen to city hall secretaries and anyone who works for state and county governments.

 “After years of unrealistic and overly positive assumptions by plan actuaries and outdated mortality rates, public pensions now face a multi-trillion-dollar underfunding,” the IPFI said in a statement.

-While the award of generous pensions was based on politics, it was also assisted by investment professionals who made financial projections that were too optimistic.
-These overly optimistic financial returns were often used to help sell a pension increase that would not have been politically attractive if a more realistic return assumption was used.
+While the award of generous pensions was based on politics, it was also assisted by investment professionals who made too optimistic financial projections.
+These overly optimistic financial returns were often used to help sell a pension increase that would not have been politically attractive if a more realistic return assumption had been used.

 How Bad is the Situation?